Stratifi-xyz/axios-core-contracts/readme.md

 ### Liquidation System

-Loans are subject to liquidation under one conditions:
+Loans are subject to liquidation under following conditions:

 1. **Time-based**: Loan duration expires without repayment
+2. **Liquidation Threshold**: When value of asset borrowed is higher than the value of collateral and liquidation threshold

 ### Fee Structure